 KidSports boasted a large indoor obstacle course, which kids could get lost in for hours, with a food area nearby to get a bite to eat after.
 It also had an indoor area to play sports, along with many rooms for smaller gaming activities.
 If I remember correctly, there was also a gym that adults could use if they purchased a membership.

-His dream ultimately became reality around 1990, when the first KidSports on Penn Avenue opened to the public (Edit: apparently it was originally located just up Penn Ave toward West Lawn, next to Adelphia Seafood.
-It also was likely open before 1990, thats likely when it moved to this location, but I cannot find a hard date on the previous location’s opening) It enjoyed success for the entire 90s into the 2000s, but ultimately merged with the old Family Grand Prix business on Route 61 in Leesport, which then became Ozzy’s Family Fun Center.
+His dream ultimately became reality in July of 1992, when the first KidSports on Penn Avenue opened to the public (Edit: apparently it was originally located just up Penn Ave toward West Lawn, next to Adelphia Seafood.
+It also was existing pre-1992 Penn Ave move, but I cannot find a hard date on the previous location’s opening) It enjoyed success for the entire 90s into the 2000s, but ultimately merged with the old Family Grand Prix business on Route 61 in Leesport, which then became Ozzy’s Family Fun Center.

 This old video commercial is the closest I can find to any glimpse inside Kid Sports.
 If you have any photos, please send them my way! [email protected]